-AUD faculty and staff work with students from the time of their admission to their graduation and beyond to ensure their academic and professional success, and their social integration and general well being These caring professionals are available to help students in many ways, providing support and referrals as needed.
-AUD prides itself in taking an active role in the Dubai community, and offers its students unparalleled opportunities to be part of Dubai's development through participation and interaction with the local community organizations and initiatives.
+AUD faculty and staff work with students from the time of their admission to their graduation and beyond to ensure their success and comfort, both academically and socially.
+These caring professionals are available to help students in many ways, providing support and referrals as needed.
+AUD prides itself on taking an active role in the Dubai community by offering AUD students unparalleled opportunities to be part of Dubai's development through participation and interaction with the local community organizations and initiatives.